LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 ## A mindset shift to composability { #composability }

-This is all nice and dandy, but how do we actually design and ship eigensolutions?
+This is all nice and dandy, but how do we design and ship eigensolutions?
 Do we just sit around waiting for inspiration to strike?
 Well, we *could*, but it would be a pretty poor use of resources. :)